 Now, normally you don't think of gardening as hi-tech.
 And actually it is a GREAT way to unplug.
 But there's no reason a little technology can't help us out a bit in the garden.

 So I decided to list a few gardening apps that I find useful.
-All these app are FREE and you can be found on both Google Play and iTunes (for Android and iPhone/iPad).
+Most of these apps are FREE and can be found on both Google Play and the App Store.

 Best Gardening Apps